Making a budget

 Whether it's to pay for tuition or just to have some spending money while you're on campus, getting a job is something you might be considering.
 Drop by the Career Advising Centre in the Dairy Building for information on career planning, agricultural specific information, job search techniques, and more.

-Student job postings can also be found on the Student Services Facebook page.
+Student job postings can also be found on the AC Student Success Centre Facebook page.

 The Dalhousie Rams varsity teams represent students at the Agricultural Campus in badminton, basketball, women's rugby, soccer, women's volleyball, woodsmen, equestrian, cross country, and golf.
 Varsity teams will hold meetings in early September and welcome all students to attend!